 Environmental laws also impose obligations and liability for the investigation and cleanup of properties affected by releases or spills of hazardous substances or fuels.
 These liabilities can be imposed jointly and severally without regard to fault or intent on the parties who own or operate the contaminated land, who arranged for the transport of hazardous substances to the land for disposal, or who transported the hazardous substances.
 We may also have liability for any contaminated properties historically owned or operated by companies that we have acquired or merged with, even though we never owned or operated such properties.
-Accordingly, we may become liable, either contractually or by operation of law, for investigation, remediation, monitoring and other costs even if the contaminated property is not presently owned or operated by us, is owned or primarily operated by a customer of ours but has been impacted by our services, was formerly owned or operated by a predecessor in interest to us, or if the contamination was caused by third parties during or prior to our ownership or operation of the property.
+Accordingly, we may become liable, either contractually or by operation of law, for investigation, remediation, monitoring and other costs even if the contaminated property is not presently owned or operated by a predecessor in interest to us, or if the contamination was caused by third parties during or prior to our ownership or operation of the property.
 Contamination and exposure to hazardous substances can also result in claims for damages, including personal injury, property damage, and natural resources damage claims.

 Most of our properties currently have above or below ground storage tanks for fuel and other petroleum products and oil-water separators (or equivalent wastewater collection/treatment systems).
 Given the nature of our operations (which involve the use of diesel and other petroleum products, solvents and other hazardous substances) for fueling and maintaining our equipment and vehicles, the generation, handling and transport of concrete "washout" and other waste at and from customer job sites, and the historical operations at some of our properties, we may incur material costs associated with soil or groundwater contamination.
-Future events, such as changes in existing laws or policies or their enforcement, or the discovery of currently unknown contamination, may give rise to remediation liabilities or other claims or costs that may be
+Future events, such as changes in existing laws or policies or their enforcement, or the discovery of currently unknown contamination, may give rise to remediation liabilities or other claims or costs that may be material.